grp-db/dsl_lite/README.md

 - **Auto Loader: one stream per path.** Each path in `autoloader.inputs` is a separate stream with its own checkpoint.
 - **SDP (Spark Declarative Pipeline) mode.** With SDP deployment, confirm in your environment whether pipelines support continuous execution or only trigger-based (e.g. “Trigger now”) runs.
 Behavior may depend on Databricks runtime and Lakeflow configuration.
 - **No interactive `display()` in pipeline execution.** The framework runs as batch/streaming jobs.
 There is no built-in interactive notebook experience with `df.display()` for ad-hoc preview of pipeline output; use the [DASL Preset Tool](https://github.com/grp-db/preset_tool) or run queries against the tables after the job.
-- **One pipeline per log source.** Each log source (e.g. Cisco IOS, Zeek conn, Cloudflare DNS) is configured as a separate preset and typically a separate pipeline.
+- **One pipeline per log source.** Each log source (e.g. Cisco IOS, Zeek conn, Cloudflare DNS, GitHub Audit Logs) is configured as a separate preset and typically a separate pipeline.
 Multi-source aggregation happens in the gold OCSF tables, not in a single preset.
 - **Lookups are static.** Bronze and silver lookups are batch/static (Delta, CSV, etc.).
 There is no streaming lookup or real-time enrichment from a changing reference table.
 - **Schema and preset changes.** When a source schema or OCSF mapping changes, preset YAML and possibly gold table DDL need to be updated; there is no automatic schema migration from the preset.